micro-FPGA/TheCode/docs/Comments.rst

 Comments
 ========

 Most languages have a concept of adding Comments to the code.
-Comments are text blocks that are meant to be read by humans.
-They are usuall skipped if read by the machine.
+Comments are text blocks that are mostly meant to be read by humans.
+They are usually skipped if read by the machine.

 Comments can be of two different styles, either
  * line end comment - comment ends at end of line